-The espresso, which runs into the cups at volume X, is also much better than the Philips machine — and many other brands for that matter.
+The espresso is also much better than the Philips machine — and many other brands for that matter.
 There’s really no comparison: super taste, nice cream, excellent temperatures and absolutely delicious results earn the Dinamica top marks.

-When manufacturers want you to like a super-automatic coffee machine as a “more profitable” alternative to a standard coffee maker, they talk long and hard about the Caffe Americano or pot function.
+When manufacturers want you to like a super automatic coffee machine as a “more profitable” alternative to a standard coffee maker, they talk long and hard about the cafe americano or pot function.
 It’s no different with the Dinamica or any other machine.

-The Plus version of the Dinamica has a pot function that automatically prepares several Caffe Americanos in one go.
-All other machines only have Caffe Americano on board as coffee with an extra-large filling capacity of around 6 ounces.
+The Plus version of the Dinamica has a pot function that automatically prepares several cafe americanos in one go.
+All other machines only have cafe americano on board as coffee with an extra-large filling capacity of around 6 ounces.